-- 5. Select the Turn E-mail Notification On check box. - 6.
-In the Your Outgoing Mail Server field, enter the name of your ISP outgoing (SMTP) mail server (such as mail.myISP.com).
+- 5. Select the Turn E-mail Notification On check box. - In the Primary E-mail Address field, enter the email address you want to send alerts and logs to. - In the Your Outgoing Mail Server field, enter the name of your ISP outgoing (SMTP) mail server (such as mail.myISP.com).